salesforce-heroku-workshops/enterprise-java-developer/index.md

 4. Optionally set a password for the SSH key
 5. Select `Save Private Key...`
 6. Save the key to the file system (usually SSH keys are stored in a `.ssh` directory inside the user's home directory)
-7. Select the text for the SSH public key from the field beneath `You can paste this public key into the remote authorized_keys file:`
+7. Select `Heroku` from the preferences list on the left
-8. Copy the text for the public key into your copy buffer / clipboard
+8. Select `Load SSH Key`
-9. Select `Heroku` from the preferences list on the left
+9. Locate the newly created public key and select it
-10. Paste the SSH public key text into the `SSH Key` field
+10. Select `OK`
 11. Verify that your Heroku preferences look similar to this:

     ![Heroku Preferences](heroku_preferences.png)